fryanpan/diet-science/server/README.md

 At the moment, there's no plan to put substantial logic in here.
 Will do analysis either in the client or in apps like Jupyter Notebook or Tableau or Google Spreadsheet that are easier to rapidly do analytics in.

+# Deployment

+TBD.

+At minumum, get database credentials from someone else and fill in './src/config/sequelize-config.js'

 # Some development notes